fallais/hermes/README.md

 ### As a software

-It can be used as follow : `gobirthday --cron_exp="0 30 11 * * *" --contacts_file /app/contacts.json --providers_file /app/providers.json`
+It can be used as follow : `gobirthday --config config.yaml`

 ### As a Docker container

 It can also be deployed in a Docker container, it is only 20MB.

-`docker run -d --name gobirthday -e CRON_EXP="0 30 11 * * *" -v contacts.json:/app/contacts.json -v providers.json:/app/providers.json fallais/gobirthday`
+`docker run -d --name gobirthday --config config.yaml`

 ### With docker-compose